sous-chefs/grafana/README.md

 ## Description

 This cookbook provides a complete installation and configuration of Grafana.
-This includes the ability to manage dashboards, datasources, orginizations, plugins and users with Chef using Custom Resources.
+This includes the ability to manage dashboards, datasources, organizations, plugins and users with Chef using Custom Resources.

 ## Maintainers